All Medicare/Caid Health Care Professionals: Start Contracting with Qualified Translators to Comply with Section 1557 of the ACA!!

 However, expect a whole new policing of Section 1557 now that we have the Final Rule from HHS.

-Posted on September 8, 2016, in "Single State Agency", Access to Care, Adult Care Homes, Affordable Care Act, Agency, Alaska Medicaid, Arizona, Assisted Living Facilities, Behavioral health, California Medicaid, Chiropractors, CMS, Connecticut Medicaid, Dental Medicaid Providers, DHHS, Doctors, Durable Medical Equipment, Federal Government, Federal Law, Final Rulings, Georgia Medicaid, Group Homes, Health Care Providers and Services, HHS, Home Health Care Agencies, Hospice, Hospitals, Illinois Medicaid, Indiana, Iowa, Knicole Emanuel, Laboratory Services, Legislation, Long Term Care Facilities, Medicaid, Medicaid Attorney, Medicaid Providers, Medicaid Services, Medicare, Medicare Attorney, Minnesota Medicaid, Montana Medicaid, NC, Nevada Medicaid, New Jersey Medicaid, New Mexico, New York Medicaid, North Dakota Medicaid, Ohio Medicaid, Oregon Medicaid, Pennsylvania Medicaid, Rhode Island Medicaid, States, Wyoming Medicaid and tagged ACA, ACA and discrimination, ACA and translators, ACA requirements for providers, Affordable Care Act, Centers for Medicare and Medicaid Services, Cost of translators, DHHS, Division of Medical Assistance, DMA, Federal Government, Federal law, Final Rulings, Gordon & Rees, Health care, Health care provider, Human Services Department, Knicole Emanuel, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicaid recipients, Medicaid requirements for providers, Medicaid Services, Medicare, Medicare providers, Medicare requirements for providers, North Carolina, North Carolina Department of Health and Human Services, North Carolina's Medicaid system, Obamacare, Office of Civil Rights, Qualified translators, Section 1557, Section 1557 of the ACA, United States Department of Health and Human Services.
+Posted on September 8, 2016, in "Single State Agency", Access to Care, Adult Care Homes, Affordable Care Act, Agency, Alaska Medicaid, Arizona, Assisted Living Facilities, Behavioral health, California Medicaid, Chiropractors, CMS, Connecticut Medicaid, Dental Medicaid Providers, Doctors, Durable Medical Equipment, Federal Government, Federal Law, Final Rulings, Georgia Medicaid, Group Homes, Health Care Providers and Services, HHS, Home Health Care Agencies, Hospice, Hospitals, Illinois Medicaid, Indiana, Iowa, Knicole Emanuel, Laboratory Services, Legislation, Long Term Care Facilities, Medicaid, Medicaid Attorney, Medicaid Providers, Medicaid Services, Medicare, Medicare Attorney, Minnesota Medicaid, Montana Medicaid, NC, NC DHHS, Nevada Medicaid, New Jersey Medicaid, New Mexico, New York Medicaid, North Dakota Medicaid, Ohio Medicaid, Oregon Medicaid, Pennsylvania Medicaid, Rhode Island Medicaid, States, Wyoming Medicaid and tagged ACA, ACA and discrimination, ACA and translators, ACA requirements for providers, Affordable Care Act, Centers for Medicare and Medicaid Services, Cost of translators, Division of Medical Assistance, DMA, Federal Government, Federal law, Final Rulings, Gordon & Rees, Health care, Health care provider, Human Services Department, Knicole Emanuel, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicaid recipients, Medicaid requirements for providers, Medicaid Services, Medicare, Medicare providers, Medicare requirements for providers, NC DHHS, North Carolina, North Carolina Department of Health and Human Services, North Carolina's Medicaid system, Obamacare, Office of Civil Rights, Qualified translators, Section 1557, Section 1557 of the ACA, United States Department of Health and Human Services.
 Bookmark the permalink.
 Leave a comment.